Successful mental health program for Wichita students receives more funds

 They also reach out to parents in their home, teach skills, and focus on prevention by identifying potential problems with students before issues become serious.

-“Is this making a difference? and data from year 1 definitely showed yes.
-It’s making a positive impact in grades, on attendance, on behaviors”, said Westbrook.
+“Is this making a difference? and data from year one definitely showed yes.
+It’s making a positive impact in grades, on attendance, on behaviors,” said Westbrook.

 According to the data from USD 259 and COMCARE during the 2018-2019 school year they saw: